Flipkart/recyclerlistview/README.md

 * **[License](#license)**
 * **[Contact us](#contact-us)**

 Note: Documentation will be upgraded soon, for now check code comments for clarity and exploring features.
+This component is actively tested with React Native Web as well.

 ## Overview and features